1coderookie/KobraGoNeoInsights/docs/hardware/axes.md

 So - what to do?
 Well, there's a trick, which directly leads us to the process of tramming the x-axis gantry in relation to the bed itself.
 Expand the box below to read about how to do so.

-??? example "Tramming the X-Axis Gantry and Adjusting the Wheels"
+??? example "Tramming The X-Axis Gantry And Adjusting The Wheels"

     When it comes down to tram the x-axis gantry, up to me one should differ between tramming it in relation to the frame of the printer and in relation to the bed.
 Depending on which spacers are being used, you should either do the one or the other:
     1. Up to me you should tram in relation to the *bed*, if you're using the stock spacers, because you can't tram the bed itself.